strinsberg/slrg_data/docs/sphinx/source/database.rst

 Our database is stored by the University of Lethbridge.
 It is a MySQL8 server.
 More information on MySQL8 can be found at https://dev.mysql.com/doc/refman/8.0/en/.

+Some more information may be available in the |database-report| of the technical report.

 Host Name
     :code:`mysql-8-p.uleth.ca`